 Need help selling your car in Arkansas?
 Here are some quick answers

-Yes.
-In Arkansas, license plates typically stay with the seller.
-You can transfer them to another vehicle or return them to the Arkansas Department of Finance and Administration.
+Arkansas license plates stay with the seller and must be removed before transferring the vehicle to the buyer.
+You can transfer the plates to another vehicle you own or return them to the Arkansas Department of Finance and Administration.
+You may be liable for violations if you don’t remove the plates before the sale.